-POS tagging is an important step towards handling syntactic ambiguity which is a big challenge in NLP.
+POS tagging is an important step toward handling syntactic ambiguity, which is a big challenge in NLP.
 Syntactic ambiguity often makes it difficult to clearly assign a word to a category.
-If we look for instance at the word ‘present’, this could either be a verb and refer to a presentation or as a noun refer to a gift.
-Assigning the right category to a word can therefore not only help in machine translation.
-It can also be beneficial in tasks like speech synthesis as the word present will be pronounced differently depending on the POS category.
+If we look, for instance, at the word ‘present’, this could either be a verb and refer to a presentation or as a noun referring to a gift.
+Assigning the right category to a word can therefore not only help in machine translation; it can also be beneficial in tasks like speech synthesis as the word ‘present’ will be pronounced differently depending on the POS category.

 Another commonly used example to illustrate syntactic ambiguity in a sentence is

-“Time flies like an arrow”
+“Time flies like an arrow.”

 There are many different ways to interpret this sentence.
 Two of those interpretations are: